 Chef Yannick Alleno did it again!
 This was his 3rd restaurant in Paris to be awarded Michelin stars.
 Here, chef Yasunari Okazaki is turning out technically perfect sushi, nigirizushi, and chirashizushi.
 According to restaurant critic Patricia Wells l'Abysse is serving the best sushi outside of Japan.
 High praise, indeed.

 When you're in Paris and France you'll want to have the guide that chooses and lists the best restaurants in the country.
 This guide has descriptions and photos not only of the 3-, 2-, and 1-star establishments but of all the restaurants the Michelin inspectors have deemed worthy of a visit.
-We wouldn't be without the latest edition.
+We wouldn't go to France without the latest edition.

 |